DinoChiesa/get-gcp-id-token/README.md

 `iam.serviceAccountTokenCreator` for the particular Service Account.
 See the notes above for more on that.

-And yes, this also applies to the case where
-- an app has an access token for a Service Account
-- the app wants to get an ID token for the same Service Account.
+And yes, this also applies to the case where an app has an access token for a Service Account, and the app wants to get an ID token for the same Service Account.

-You must grant the service account, the "iam.serviceAccountTokenCreator" role on itself.
+In this case, you must grant the service account, the "iam.serviceAccountTokenCreator" role _on itself_.
 And you can then pass a service account access token to that iamcredentials endpoint; a service account can thus get an ID token for itself.

 ## The Metadata endpoint